Louisvdw/dbus-serialbattery/docs/docs/troubleshooting/faq.md

 ## Which UART connection is the best to use (TTL/RS232/RS485)?
 The driver works the same with all the supported UART types.
 Most BMS will use the 3.3V TTL (which some would lable as UART) and/or RS485(5V).
 Victron's VE.Direct is RS232 (12V), but not many BMS use that.
 You need to match the UART type with what your BMS support.
-If the bluetooth module for your BMS use the UART, then you will need to remove that to plug in your USB adapter if you do not have another UART available.
-After your initial setup you do not need the bluetooth, but you will not be able to connect to it with the phone app.
+If the Bluetooth module for your BMS use the UART, then you will need to remove that to plug in your USB adapter, if you do not have another UART available.
+After your initial setup you do not need the Bluetooth, but you will not be able to connect to it with the phone app.

 ## Do I need a SmartShunt as well?